 Add the juice, water, and 6 cups of cranberries into the Instant Pot.

 Stir to combine.
-Aren’t those cranberries beautiful!!
+Aren’t those fresh cranberries beautiful!!

 Cook on high pressure in the Instant Pot for 10 minutes.
 Wait another ten minutes then release the pressure on the Instant Pot.